 Cover Your Air Conditioner During Fall

-A breathable canvas cover will block leaves, nuts and other rubbish from getting into your equipment.
+A breathable canvas cover will block leaves, nuts and other rubbish from dropping into your system.

 Related: Tips for Cleaning Your System